 Q: Is rib pain always serious?

 A: Not always.
-Rib pain can be caused by various factors, including muscle strain, minor injuries, or inflammation.
-However, it's essential to seek medical attention if you experience persistent or severe chest pain, especially if it is accompanied by other concerning symptoms.
+Which means rib pain can be caused by various factors, including muscle strain, minor injuries, or inflammation.
+Still, it's essential to seek medical attention if you experience persistent or severe chest pain, especially if it is accompanied by other concerning symptoms.

 Conclusion